 The Indian flag is a horizontal tricolour in equal proportion of deep saffron on the top, white in the middle and dark green at the bottom.
 The ratio of the width to the length of the flag is two is to three.
-In the centre of the white band, there is a wheel in navy blue to indicate the Dharma Chakra, the wheel of law in the Sarnath Lion Capital.
-This center symbol or the ‘CHAKRA’, is a Buddhist symbol dating back to 200th century BC.
+In the center of the white band, there is a wheel in navy blue to indicate the Dharma Chakra, the wheel of law in the Sarnath Lion Capital.
+This center symbol, or the ‘CHAKRA,’ is a Buddhist symbol dating back to the 200th century BC.

-Its diameter approximates the width of the white band and it has 24 spokes, which intends to show that there is life in movement and death in stagnation.
-The saffron stands for courage, sacrifice and the spirit of renunciation; the white, for purity and truth; the green for faith and fertility.
-The design of the National Flag of India was adopted by India’s constituent assembly on 22nd july, 1947.
-It’s use and display are regulated by a code.
+Its diameter approximates the width of the white band, and it has 24 spokes, which intends to show that there is life in movement and death in stagnation.
+The saffron stands for courage, sacrifice, and the spirit of renunciation; the white, for purity and truth; the green for faith and fertility.
+The design of the National Flag of India was adopted by India’s constituent assembly on 22nd July 1947.
+A code regulates its use and display.
 The flag symbolizes freedom.
-The late Prime Minister Pandit Nehru called it a flag not only of freedom for ourselves, but a symbol of freedom for all people.
+The late Prime Minister Pandit Nehru called it a flag not only of freedom for ourselves but a symbol of freedom for all people.

 “It will be necessary for us Indians — Hindus, Muslims, Christians, Jews, Parsis and all others to whom India is their home — to recognise a common flag to live and die for.”

 — Mahatma Gandhi’s quote on our Indian flag

 Interesting Facts – India’s Flag